113ll3/Ibmclouddocscli/idt/commands.md

 * The presence of a `package.json` file identifies a Node.js app.
 * The presence of a `package.swift` file identifies a Swift app.
 * The presence of either a `setup.py` or `requirements.txt` file identifies a Python app.
-* The presence of either a `pom.xml` or `build.gradle` file identifies a Java app.
+* The presence of either a `pom.xml` or `build.gradle` file identifies a Java&trade; app.
 	* The presence of a `pom.xml` identifies a Maven app.
 	* The presence of a `build.gradle` identifies a Gradle app.

-Optionally, you can also override the detected app language by using the `--language` argument.
+You can also override the detected app language by using the `--language` argument.
 Only valid and complete apps are supported.
 The enable command doesn't modify your source code.

 ### enable language options
 {: #enable-language-options}